 Her landscapes are transformed from Southern Californian idyllic views into what she calls “emotional landscapes: representations of psychological states, memories, and emotional ties,” by injecting her omnipresent, often red, folded figure into the architecture of the environment.
 Williams’s female forms serve as conduits to viewing a dimension of the artist’s spirit and her exploration of feminine and Black identities.

-Williams attended the Skowhegan School of Painting and Sculpture and The School of the Art Institute of Chicago.
+Brittney Leanne Williams (b.
+1990 in Pasadena, CA) attended the Skowhegan School of Painting and Sculpture and The School of the Art Institute of Chicago.
 Her work has been exhibited in New York, Los Angeles, San Francisco, Miami, London, Venice, Italy, Antwerp, Copenhagen, and Hong Kong, as well as in Chicago and throughout the Midwest.
 She is a Joan Mitchell Foundation grant recipient and a Luminarts Fellow.
 Williams’s artist residencies include Arts + Public Life (University of Chicago) and McColl Center for Art + Innovation, among others.
-Her work is included in the public collections of The Museum of Fine Arts, Houston, TX; the Columbus Museum, Columbus, GA; the Domus Collection, Beijing, CN; Fundacion Medianoche0, Granada, ES; the MacArthur Foundation, Chicago, IL; and X Museum, Beijing, CN.
-The artist lives and works in Los Angeles, CA.
+Her work is included in the public collections of The Museum of Fine Arts, Houston, TX; The Columbus Museum, Columbus, GA; the Domus Collection, Beijing, CN; Fundacion Medianoche0, Granada, ES; the MacArthur Foundation, Chicago, IL; and X Museum, Beijing, CN.
+She lives and works in Los Angeles.

 SELECTED SOLO EXHIBITIONS